Francis Rawdon Moira Crozier

-- Adaptational Heroism: In the book she uses Crozier for sex and treats him fairly coldly, and he foresees that she'll use her aunt's campaign for the Franklin expedition as a kind of widowhood-by-proxy, keeping all men at bay.
+- Adaptational Heroism: In the book she uses Crozier for sex and treats him fairly coldly afterward, turning down his proposal and informing him of her intention to pursue James Clark Ross, who is A: engaged and B: Crozier's best friend.
+Later on in the novel, Crozier foresees that she'll use her aunt's campaign for the Franklin expedition as a kind of widowhood-by-proxy, keeping potential suitors at bay while reveling in their attention.
 In the show she feels bad about having to refuse him, and later admits to Lady Jane that she feels she's made a terrible mistake, probably referring to turning down his proposals.

-- Age Lift: A minor example.
-The real Sophia Cracroft was in her late twenties to early thirties during the timeframe that the book and series cover, whereas Sian Brooke was in her late thirties during filming.
+- Age Lift: The real Sophia Cracroft was in her late twenties to early thirties during the timeframe that the book and series cover, whereas Sian Brooke was in her late thirties during filming.

 - My God, What Have I Done?: At the very end of the series, she copies Lady Franklin and experiments with how long she can tolerate the cold with no jacket or shoes.
 The look on her face when she realizes just how brutal the Arctic is, and how shes responsible for Crozier deciding to leave, clearly communicates this.

 Sir John's indomitable wife.

 - Crusading Widower: She doesnt know it yet, but shes already one.
 Her attempts to secure rescue for John are already pointless as he himself is dead, but the real life Lady Franklin spent the rest of her days trying to learn what happened to her husband, and spent years trying to rescue a man whod died long before she ever started her efforts.